MarkE16/Boko-Hacks-2025/vulnerabilities.md

 ### app.py

-- Removed super secret code that wasn't being used that was in plaintext.
+- Moved secret code to .env file instead of in plaintext.

 ### Not a Vulnerability